Jazz Chisholm Player Props: Marlins vs. Rangers

 Jazz Chisholm At The Plate

-- Chisholm has six doubles, a triple, 10 home runs and 13 walks while batting .249.
+- Chisholm is batting .253 with six doubles, a triple, 10 home runs and 14 walks.

+- Chisholm has reached base via a hit in 35 games this season (of 50 played), and had multiple hits in nine of those games.

+- Looking at the 50 games he has played this year, he's hit a home run in 10 of them (20.0%), and in 5% of his trips to the plate.

-- Chisholm has had at least one RBI in 36.7% of his games this season (18 of 49), with more than one RBI three times (6.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- Chisholm has had at least one RBI in 38.0% of his games this season (19 of 50), with two or more RBI three times (6.0%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 17 of 49 games this year, and more than once 4 times.
+- In 34.0% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (8.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.